ahmedbesbes/cartoonify/README.md

 </p>

-# 2- Deploy CartoonGAN on a serverless API using AWS Lambda
+# 2. Deploy CartoonGAN on a serverless API using AWS Lambda

 The goal of this section is to deploy the CartoonGAN model on a serverless architecture so that it can be requested through an API endpoint ... from the internet :computer:

 ## Why does a serverless architecture matter?

-In a serverless architecture using Lambda functions for example, you don't have to provision servers yourself.
-Roughly speaking, you only write the code that'll be exectuded and list its dependencies and AWS will manage the servers for you automatically and take care of the infrastructure.
+In a serverless architecture using Lambda functions, for example, you don't have to provision servers yourself.
+Roughly speaking, you only write the code that'll be execuded and list its dependencies and AWS will manage the servers for you automatically and take care of the infrastructure.

 This has a lot of benefits: